-If you're going to create content in the first place, to get the most bang for your buck, you've simply got to give it the widest audience and greatest possible exposure you can.
+If you're going to create content in the first place, to get the most bang for your buck, you've simply got to amplify it, giving it the widest audience and greatest exposure you can.

-That means publishing and/or otherwise promoting it in as many channels as possible which are beneficial for your business.
+That means publishing and/or otherwise promoting it in as many channels as possible that are relevant for your business.

 Those who insert themselves into as many channels as possible look set to capture the most value.
 They'll be the richest, the most successful, the most connected, capable and influential among us.
 We're all publishers now...

 Often, this involves repurposing that content.

 Yes, it's a bit more work to do...

 But when systematized and done consistently, such as via a post-publication pipeline, the rewards are high.